daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 ![](Airbnb_new_users_v2_files/figure-markdown_github/train1-2-1.png)

-The Age of guests and the number of booking made on Airbnb appear to be a right skewed distribution.
-After filtering out guests who are less than 18 years old or over 99 years old, the mean age is 36.6, and the median age is 34.
+The Age of guests and the number of bookings made on Airbnb appear to be a right skewed distribution.
+After filtering out guests who are younger than 18 years old or older than 99 years old, the mean age is 36.6, and the median age is 34.
 It has a first quartile of 28 years old and a 3rd quartile of 42 years old.
-It is safe to say that majority of new users’ ages fall between late twenties and early forties.
+The majority of new users’ ages fall between late twenties and early forties.
 As people get older, they are less likely to make reservations on Airbnb.
-An outlier is around age 18 and 19, there’s a small spike on bookings, this is probably because after graduating high school, many students decide to travel before starting college.
+There is a small peak  around age 18 and 19.
 Regardless of age, traveling within in the US is the top choice.

 ### Time - Global

 We have two important time-related attributes - timestamp\_first\_active and date\_first\_booking.
-We are not considering date\_account\_created because this is the same date as timestamp\_first\_active.
-I created a column time\_diff to show the number of days for a user to make the first reservation after the date they are first active on Airbnb.
-You’ll find that more than 50% make their first booking in the first three days.
+We are not considering date_account_created because this is the same date as timestamp\_first\_active.
+I created a column time_diff to show the number of days for a user to make the first reservation after the date they are first active on Airbnb.
+You’ll find that more than 50% of users make their first booking in the first three days.
+This graph appears to be a Poisson distribution.
+As time goes by, it is much less likely for someone to make a reservation on Airbnb.

 ``` r
 train3 <- train %>% filter(time_diff >= 0)